NacomiTagiera/Password-Generator/README.md

 # Password Generator

 This is a simple web application built with Next.js that generates random passwords.
 It allows you to customize the password length and choose whether to include digits, lowercase letters, uppercase letters, and symbols.
+The app is deployed on Vercel and can be accessed at [`https://nextjs-mui-password-generator.vercel.app/`](https://nextjs-mui-password-generator.vercel.app/)

 ## Features